sPrizio/bluebell/README.md

 ---

 ### Configuration Notes

-This project can be executed locally using Docker.
-Ensure that docker is installed locally before running the following command:
+#### Windows
-`docker compose --env-file .env.dev up --build`
+This project can be run using Docker.
+For convenience, startup scripts have been included.
+These are located in `/scripts`.
+If running on windows, you can use `./run-bluebell.bat` which takes 1 required argument for the environment: `dev, staging or prod` and an optional argument `true` or `false` for rebuilding the Docker images.
+An example execution would be `./run-bluebell.bat dev`.
+This will run the project with an existing Docker build.
+Add the true flag to build a new image.

-You can also run the project in a detached mode (which is preferable for local development) with the following command:
+#### Linux/Mac
-`docker compose --env-file .env.dev up --build -d`
+The exact same instructions as above, however the script is an .sh script.
+Here's an example: `./run-bluebell.sh dev`

-This will initiate the project in Docker using the `.env.dev` file and variables.
+Either of the above options  will initiate the project in Docker using the `.env.dev` file and variables.
 Please ensure that the `.env.dev` file is created in your project directory.
 You can use `.env.example` as a guide.
 Also to note, staging and production configuration can likewise be implemented in their respective files: `.env.staging` & `.env.prod`.

 ---